Did you know that you can earn $37 million annually from a convenience store in just five years?

 - Lottery license

-A good place to start to find out what permits you will need is the Small Business Administration.
-You should also ask the current owner if you are purchasing a small business or franchise.
+The U.S. Small Business Administration (SBA) is a good place to find out what permits you’ll need.
+You should also ask the current owner if you are purchasing a convenience store.

 How to Successfully Open and Run a Convenience Store

-When you’re operating a small business on fairly thin margins, it is critical to use every trick you can to manage your operations for profit.
-Following are 10 tips for increasing your chances of successfully running your convenience store.
+When you’re operating a small business on fairly thin margins, it’s critical to use every trick you can to manage your operations with profit in mind.
+Next, we’ll discuss a 10-step process to increase your chances of successfully running your convenience store.

-When you put together your plan, you’ll have to gain an understanding of your market including competitors and customers.
+Opening a convenience store using a business plan will help you be more successful.
+When you put together your plan, you’ll gain an understanding of your market, competitors, and customers.

-Part of creating your plan will involve costing out your startup needs and operating costs.
-You’ll have to put it alltogether in the form of financial forecasts that can demonstrate to a bank (and to yourself) that you understand how to manage your margins and what the drivers of your business success will be.
+Part of creating your plan will involve estimating your startup needs and operating costs.
+You’ll have to put it all together in the form of financial forecasts that can demonstrate to a bank (and to yourself) that you understand how to manage your margins.

-No matter how great your product mix, what your pricing is, or how much you advertise, if you choose a location that does not bring you a lot of customers looking for “convenience” then you won’t be successful.
-This is true whether you are opening a brand-new store or purchasing an existing convenience store.
+No matter how great your product mix, what your pricing is, or how much you advertise, you can’t succeed without the right location.
+If you choose a location that doesn’t bring you a lot of customers looking for “convenience,” then your store will continue to struggle.
+Parm explained:

 What else makes a good c-store location?